When it comes to investing, there are two sides of every coin.

 In this article, I’ll explain what idiosyncratic risk is, what systematic risk is, and how the two come into play when evaluating different deals or investments.

 Idiosyncratic risk, also known as specific risk or unsystematic risk, is a form of investment risk that is endemic to an individual asset (such as a company’s stock).
-It can also refer to risk that’s specific to a group of assets (like a particular sector of stocks), or even a specific asset class (such as mortgage-backed securities).
+It can also refer to risk that’s specific to a group of assets (like a particular sector of stocks), or even a specific asset class (such as real estate investment risks like mortgage-backed securities).
 Idiosyncratic risk is the opposite of systematic risk, which I’ll discuss in the following section.

 Many people find it surprising that idiosyncratic risk actually accounts for the majority of an individual stock’s variation over time (as opposed to market risk).
 In other words, it’s micro factors related to each stock that typically cause fluctuations in price over time – not macro trends related to the overall health of the economy or collective changes in investor attitudes.